brmc/django-media-helper/README.markdown

 Restores the original images found in the media-helper sub directory to their
 native path and then deletes the backup.
 All other images remain intact.
 This
 means that the full-sized image will be delivered when the page is loaded.

+### option: `--resize=FILENAME` ###

+Automatically resizes a single image according to scaling factors defined in the settings.

+You only need to include the upload_to directory for `FILENAME`.
+For example for an image uploaded to 'images/' would be resized like so:

+    --resize=images/file.jpg

 ### option: `--resize-all`